COMPOSER FAQ

 A working composer will quickly accumulate dozens, if not hundreds, of go-to sound sources.
 Many of them will be proprietary "secret weapons," custom sounds created in-house or by a boutique custom manufacturer like The Unfinished.
 Depending on how elaborate your studio rig is, you may need one or more server computers to handle all your sounds.
 Some composers have as many as 20 of these ancillary computers, all of which play back sounds and feed them into the main computer.
 Keeping this network running smoothly is almost always accomplished these days by a piece of software called Vienna Ensemble Pro (which is made by the same people who make the aforementioned Vienna Symphonic Library samples, but VEP is a separate product, and will handle pretty much any sample platform or software synth).

 And now a word about music notation software.
 From time to time I encounter someone who uses their notation software to create a finished audio product.
 This has been a very, very bad idea until quite recently.
-Dedicated music notation apps like Finale, Sibelius and Dorico have traditionally had as their mission the creation of beautiful printed scores and parts.
+Dedicated music notation apps like Sibelius and Dorico (and, until August 2024, Finale) have traditionally had as their mission the creation of beautiful printed scores and parts.
 Any playback capability was really just a crutch for the person doing the music notation.
 Now, though, helper apps like Note Performer have brought expressivity and nuance to the playback from the written score.
-I have yet to explore these products in the kind of depth required to give you my opinion, but they’re on my radar.
-Things are converging quickly—and even more quickly now than ever.
+Although to my ear they aren’t nearly good enough yet to deliver as a finished product, or even as a mockup for filmmaker playback and approval, things are converging quickly… and the pace of that technological change is happening faster than ever.

 On the hardware side, your setup depends, first and foremost, on how much recording you do as part of your process.
 If recording musicians is fundamental to your process, you'll want to create a space for that, with a decent mic cabinet, mixing board, wiring, outboard gear, etc. If your recording sessions are less frequent (maybe just you recording yourself playing in a guitar line or the occasional vocal track), you can probably get away with "mouse mixing" and a good all-around mic.